kakarlus/react-coding-challenge/README.md

 # react-coding-challenge

+App is availabe for preview at https://react-coding-challenge-seven.vercel.app/

 This project was made with as little dependencies as possible.
-No prettier, linting, css frameworks & sass.
+No prettier, linting, css frameworks & scss/sass.

 Please note:
 Since we don't have photoshop source files, font sizes, colors and spacing were approximated for mobile, tablet and desktop.
 Tool used was https://www.photopea.com/